Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

-Why They Come in Different Colors
+Why Do They Come in Different Colors?

-- Degree of ripening
+- The time of harvesting/degree of ripening

 Green Bell Peppers